 To prepare 1 liter of kombucha at home, you’ll need a few basic ingredients and tools:

-Black or green tea: 2gr or 1-2 tea bags
+Black or green tea: 2 gr or 1-2 tea bags (see notes at the end on tea choices to avoid!)

-A large glass jar (with a wide opening) or stainless steel vessel (at least 1.5 liters of volume)
+A large glass jar (with a wide opening) or stainless steel vessel (at least 1.5 liters of volume for fermenting 1 liter of kombucha)

 A breathable cloth and rubber band (to cover fully the jar’s opening)

-Do not leave the tea at room temperature for longer than 6 hours, since it will start developing unnecessary airborne bacteria and will offset the fermentation process.
+Do not leave the tea at room temperature for longer than 6 hours, since it will start developing unnecessary airborne bacteria and might contaminate the fermentation process.

 Note: it will be easier to dissolve the sugar in a warm tea, but it is totally ok to add the sugar to an already cooled-off tea as well.